David Shaffer: Study of suicide

-Study of diagnosis

-Other research interests have included the development of diagnostic instruments.
+Other research interests included the development of diagnostic instruments.
 He was charged by the National Institutes of Health (NIMH) to develop a child version of the Diagnostic Interview Schedule (DIS) for use in large field studies.
 The NIMH DISC "is a highly structured diagnostic interview, designed to assess more than 30 psychiatric disorders occurring in children and adolescents, and can be administered by "lay" interviewers after a minimal training period."
-Shaffer has led the development of several editions of the DISC, including the version (NIMH DISC-IV), which is based closely on DSM-IV.
-DISC-IV includes a computerized version of the interview that incorporates voice technology.
-This has greatly reduced the cost of administration, and allowed for self-completion by youth unable to read, obviating the constraining presence of an adult interviewer.
-The DISC has been translated into nine languages and has been used in approximately two hundred child research projects.
-Elements of the DISC have been employed by large, multi-site studies, such as the Multimodal Treatment Study of Children with ADHD; federally administered regular surveys, such as National Health and Nutrition Examination Survey; and a number of other longitudinal studies.
-The availability of the instrument has, for the first time, allowed careful examination of patterns of psychiatric comorbidity and how this emerges over time, a matter of great importance for the DSM.
-The American Psychiatric Association funded a grant to Shaffer's group to reexamine DISC data on twenty-six thousand subjects for the purpose of identifying critical questions for DSM-V.

-Shaffer's contribution to psychiatric classification dates back to 1966, when he collaborated with Sir Michael Rutter to explore the benefits of a multi-axial system for the ICD-9.
-The multi-axial modifications of the ICD-9 subsequently influenced the development of the DSM-III.
-He served on the Child and Adolescent Work Group for DSM-III and DSM-IIIR and was co-chair of that group for DSM-IV.
-He is currently a member of the Child and Adolescent Work Group and the Mood Disorders Work Group for DSM-V and is co-chair of the Disruptive Behaviors Disorder Workgroup for DSM-V.
+Shaffer led the development of several editions of the DISC, including the version (NIMH DISC-IV), which is based closely on DSM-IV.

 Other research

 Building on data collected as part of the Columbia Presbyterian Hospital chapter of the multi-center Collaborative Perinatal Project, Shaffer led a study of the sequelae of age-7 neurological soft signs.
 In that study, Shaffer and his colleagues found that neurological soft signs diagnosed at age 7 were related to mood and anxiety disorders ten years later.